- What is a CT scan?

 Contrast material is normally harmless and passes out of the body during urination following the scan, within a few hours to a day.
 However, some people may experience adverse reactions to contrast material.
 Before administering it, doctors will check a person’s clinical history to make sure whether it is suitable.

-Unlike severe allergic reactions, it is very common to experience a tingling sensation or feeling of warmth as the contrast material spreads in one’s body, but this is nothing to be worried about.
+Unlike severe allergic reactions, it is very common to experience a tingling sensation or feeling of warmth as the contrast material spreads in one’s body; this is nothing to be worried about.

 Good to know: There is a commonly held misconception that allergies to iodine-rich substances – including antiseptics and foods such as seafood – hold cross-reactivity with contrast material containing iodine, meaning people are more likely to be allergic to contrast material if they are allergic to these substances.
-This has been shown not to be the case, and therefore these patients very likely won’t react negatively to the contrast material.
+This has been found not to be the case.
+People with these allergies are therefore no more likely than the general population to react negatively to the contrast material.

 What happens during a CT scan?